 Your comments to us Our response Theme: onshore wind You told us that developers will seek to develop projects on a subsidy-free basis, rather than be limited by a lack of a CfD.
 However, national policy has also been a critical factor in the deployment of wind so far.
 Your responses also indicated that onshore wind deployment may begin to pick up in the early 2020s.
 The impact and scale of government subsidy varies by scenario.
 We will ensure that even in scenarios without government subsidy, subsidy-free deployment is still included.
 This modelling will include onshore wind deployment picking up in the early 2020s.
 The majority of respondents thought that subsidy-free business models would lead to some very large sites being developed, elsewise only smaller-scale community energy sites would be developed.
 Our modelling includes analysis of wind farms at different scales, we will focus projected deployment on large-scale sites and then only smaller-scale sites.
-The majority of respondents thought that subsidy-free business models would lead to some very large sites being developed, elsewise only smaller-scale community energy sites would be developed.
+In terms of Welsh policy context, you told us that deployment would not be limited to just the Green NDF zones but would include Amber too.
+Comments suggest that large parts of the Green NDF zones were unlikely to be developed, due to the wind resource in the area.
 We will expand our current spatial distribution factors for wind to include those developable areas in Amber NDF zones too.
 The majority of respondents suggested that the existing SSAs would still see deployment, however some are becoming saturated and that emphasis is beginning to move away from these areas.
 We will assess each SSA to see how development compares with indicative capacity as set out in the planning guidelines, and move emphasis towards the Green and Amber NDF zones.
 You said that the current spatial distribution of onshore wind does not reflect the distribution of developable sites, as Mid-Wales has been avoided by developers due to the network in the region.
 Our models do not simply rely on the baseline, instead we complete our own independent resource assessment and will ensure that areas with undeveloped potential are included.